 All of the above elected individuals shall comprise the Council along with the host chairman of the current tournament, the Hall of Fame chairpersons, the Historian, the Handicapper, two (2) most recent past Presidents and at most two (2) delegates from each Midwestern state as specified in Article II, Section 1 and Article IV, Section 3.

 A delegate shall be elected by his people from any golf-affiliated organization in his state and shall serve three (3) years.

 Section 1: President

 The President shall preside over all meetings of this association and enforce due observance to the bylaws.
 He shall see that appeals being made to the Council whose rulings shall be made as promptly as possible.
 Such rulings shall be final until the next annual meeting of this association.
 He shall approve all invoices and co-sign checks issued by this association.
 Upon the approval of the Council, he shall establish any committee and appoint members in good standing to serve on such committee(s).
 He shall appoint a qualified member of the Hall of Fame to be the chairperson of the Hall of Fame committee.
 He shall appoint a qualified member of the Hall of Fame to be the historian.
 He shall appoint a qualified member of this association to be the handicapper.

 Section 2: Vice-President

 The Vice-President shall work in close cooperation with the President and assume as many duties as the President assigns.
 He shall be assigned to chair the Law Committee consisting of members in good standing appointed by the President.
 He shall ascend to the Presidency when the office should be declared vacant prior to the annual meeting.
 He shall perform all duties of the President in his absence.
-He shall be the liaison person to the Hall of Fame committee.

 Section 3: Secretary